jesselee34/sam-harris-transcripts/README.md

 ## To Try It Out

-Make and HTTP POST to http://localhost:8080/episode with a `x-www-form-urlencoded` and a `text=<episode number>` paramater.
+Make an HTTP POST to http://localhost:8080/episode with a `x-www-form-urlencoded` and a `text=<episode number>` paramater.